tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - some propose correlation between vitiligo occurrence and clinical response in melanoma patients receiving immunotherapy, but most studies have included heterogeneous patient and treatment settings
  - goal: investigate correlation between vitiligo occurrence and clinical benefit of immunotherapy
  - results: vitiligo occurrence correlated with favorable clinical outcome
+# CTLA-4 blockade enhances polyfunctional NY-ESO-1 specific T cell responses in metastatic melanoma patients with clinical benefit
+ - 5/8 of patients with clinical benefit to CTLA-4 blockade had NY-ESO-1 antibody (and CD4<sup>+</sup> and CD8<sup>+</sup> T cells against NY-ESO-1), 0/7 of clinical non-responders had NY-ESO-1 antibody
+ - NY-ESO-1 is a cancer antigen
+ - T cell responses were polyfunctional (IFN-γ, MIP-1β, TNF-α)
+ - all 8 patients with clinical benefit had at least 1 irAE, but 87% of all patients had at least one irAE, so it doesn't seem like there was a huge difference in irAE incidence between those with clinical benefit and those without
 # Current best practices in single-cell RNA-seq analysis: a tutorial
 # Defining the memory CD8 T cell
  - effector (T<sub>em</sub>, CD62L<sup>low</sup>CCR7<sup>low</sup>) and central (T<sub>cm</sub>, CD62L<sup>high</sup>CCR7<sup>high</sup>) memory T cells